Oklahoma State upsets No. 23 Iowa State 34-27

 Iowa State’s defense stiffened in the second half, and touchdown runs of 9 and 4 yards by freshman Breece Hall pulled the Cyclones even at 27-all with 9:06 left.

-Purdy, whose brilliant play has been a major reason why Iowa State has been so strong since he took over last season, fell to 9-3 against Big 12 opponents.
+But Purdy, whose brilliant play has been a major reason why Iowa State has been so strong since he took over last season, threw a pair of crushing interceptions to fall to 9-3 against Big 12 opponents.
 He finished 39 of 62 passing for 382 yards.

-“Interestingly, they beat themselves with a quarterback that’s really, really good,” Gundy said.

-Tylan Wallace had eight catches for 131 yards for Oklahoma State, which racked up 34 points despite not reaching Iowa State’s red zone.

 THE TAKEAWAY